 Applications will be graded using the Merit Review Process and scored on the criteria specified in Section E.1.
-"All applications will be sorted by unserved or underserved region and/or demographic group.
-Highest scoring applications per region and/or demographic group identified as un- or under-served will be prioritized.
-If there are remaining grant funds available, all applications (other than those already identified as the highest scoring in un- and under-served areas and demographic groups) will be scored from highest to lowest scores and applications with highest scores will be offered awards until fundings runs out.
 The Department will designate an Evaluation Committee to grade each application received for this funding opportunity.
 The final score of each Committee member will be calculated and an average of all scores will be the final applicant score.
-Grants will be awarded, and funding levels will be determined per application based on its alignment with the requirements of this NOFO and as explained above.
-The purpose of negotiations will be to arrive at acceptable grant terms, including budgetary and scope-of-work provisions, at which time the final decision to make a grant award will be made.

 This NOFO is focused on awarding grants in geographic areas and Economic Development Regions where the Office of Illinois Works does not presently have pre-apprenticeship programs and to increase the representation of underrepresented groups that presently are not served or are underserved by existing Illinois Works programs.

-Those economic regions include Central (Region 1), East Central (Region 2), North Central (Region 3), Northwest (Region 6), Southeast (Region 7), Southwest (Region 9).
-The Department's Illinois Works Office, at its sole discretion, reserves the right to award based on geographic necessity based on where State funded capital projects are projected to take place, where Illinois Works presently does not have preapprenticeship programs, and based on ensuring that underserved populations including Asians, and Veterans, among others, significantly increase their representation in the ranks of construction trades apprentices.
+The Department's Illinois Works Office, at its sole discretion, reserves the right to award based on geographic necessity based on where State funded capital projects are projected to take place and where Illinois Works presently does not have pre-apprenticeship programs.

+Additionally, if an applicant is a current or former Illinois Works grantee and is chosen to progress in the application process their performance history with Illinois Works will be considered in grant selection and/or negotiations.